 The funeral will be held on Wednesday, January 17, 2018 at 10:30 am from the Bernard J. Piontek Funeral Home Inc., 204 Main Street, Duryea with the Mass of Christian Burial at 11:00 am in Holy Rosary Church, 127 Stephenson Street, Duryea.
 Interment will be in the Abington Hill Cemetery, South Abington Township.
 A viewing will be held on Tuesday, January 16, 2018 from 6:00 pm to 8:00 pm at the funeral home.
 To leave an online condolence, please visit the funeral home website, www.piontekfuneralhome.com.

 PLEASE NOTE: YOUR ONLINE CONDOLENCE WILL NOT APPEAR UNDER THE GUESTBOOK ENTRIES UNTIL IT IS APPROVED BY THE FUNERAL HOME

-Miss you already Love, Carol, Lynnie & Donna(10 days ago)
+Miss you already Love, Carol, Lynnie & Donna(3 months ago)